Observational tests of quantum extension of Schwarzschild spacetime in loop quantum gravity with stars in the galactic

 \subsection{Orbital precession of S2}

 The GRAVITY Collaboration has successfully measured the orbital precession of S2 per orbit, as reported in \cite{GRAVITY2}.
-The measured value is given by \bqn \Delta\phi_{\rm per\;orbit}=12.1\times(1.10 \pm 0.19) .\lb{pre} \eqn This precession is an important phenomenon that cannot be explained by the Keplerian orbit under Newtonian gravity, as shown in (\ref{precession}).
+The measured value is given by \bqn \Delta\phi_{\rm per\;orbit}=12.1\times(1.10 \pm 0.19) .\lb{pre} \eqn Different from the measurement of S2's orbit by only using the data of positions and velocities of S2 stars, the measurement of the orbital procession of S2 has used a large amount of new data, as mentioned clearly in \cite{GRAVITY2}.
+Thus in this paper, we treat this result as an independent measurement and use it independently in our analysis.
+This above orbital precession is an important phenomenon that cannot be explained by the Keplerian orbit under Newtonian gravity, as shown in (\ref{precession}).
 In addition to the effects of classical gravity, the parameter $A_{\lambda}$ arising from the quantum-extended Schwarzschild spacetime also contributes to the pericenter precession.
 Therefore, we can use the measured precession of S2 per orbit to constrain $A_{\lambda}$ from an MCMC analysis.